The Wealdstone Raider

-Gordon Hill (born 31 January 1966), better known as The Wealdstone Raider, is an English builder who gained prominence as an Internet meme.
+Gordon Parmar Hill (born 31 January 1966), better known as The Wealdstone Raider, is an English builder who gained prominence as an Internet meme.
 A long-time supporter of Wealdstone F.C., he gained attention due to a viral video of him heckling opposing supporters of Whitehawk F.C. at a football match in March 2013, which ultimately ended in a 1–1 draw, with phrases such as "If you want some, I'll give it ya" and "You've got no fans".
 However, the video did not peak in popularity until December 2014.

 An online article by BBC News included The Wealdstone Raider in the 'top memes and viral videos' of December 2014.
 The nickname "Wealdstone Raider" came from the title of the original video uploaded by YouTube user dazman21.
 Coincidentally, Hill claimed his brother had the nickname of "Raider" ten years prior to the upload.

 Personal life

 A builder by trade, Hill now has over 70,000 followers on X where he has gained a reputation for light-heartedly insulting celebrities comically using his catchphrases, including Arsenal F.C. supporter Piers Morgan.
 He is passionate about sport.

 Hill as a figure has been used as the face of various T-shirts and banners at public events such as football matches, one of which was spotted at a match between PEC Zwolle and ADO Den Haag in The Netherlands.

 Following England's victory over Ukraine in the quarter-final of Euro 2020 (July 2021), Hill was arrested on suspicion of being "drunk and disorderly" and taken to Caledonian Road Police Station.
 No charges were made.